Skip to main content

 Make special moments last longer

-Some moments are so incredible that we want to highlight them by making them last longer.
+There are moments so incredible that we wish they could last longer.

-While it’s easy to achieve high-quality slow motion when the video FPS is high, it’s much harder to do it for lower FPS videos.
-In such cases, it’s best to apply the Slow Motion filter as it will slow down the video without stuttering, even if the FPS is low in the beginning.
+While high-quality slow motion is easily achievable with high-FPS video, it's more challenging with lower FPS footage.
+In such cases, we recommend using the Slow Motion filter, as it will slow down the video smoothly even if the original FPS is low.

 Here are rough guidelines: